GOSFIELD, St. Catherine (TL 777 294),

-This interesting church (seen above from the southeast) is essentially the product of four periods of construction during the fifteenth, mid sixteenth and early eighteenth centuries.
-The first, approximately corresponding with the 1430s, was responsible for the present nave and chancel E. window, although at the time, the former late Norman church on this site was completely rebuilt at the expense of the then Serjeant-at-Law, Thomas Rolf (d.
-1440), whose brass may be seen on the tomb chest south of the altar (church notes).
-It is thought that it was his daughter, Editta, who paid for the erection of the W. tower c.
+This interesting church is essentially the product of four periods of construction during the fifteenth, mid sixteenth and early eighteenth centuries.
+The first, around the 1430s, was responsible for the present nave and chancel E. window, although at the time, the former late Norman church on this site was completely rebuilt at the expense of the Thomas Rolf.
+Serjeant-at-Law (d.
+1440), whose brass lays the tomb chest south of the altar (notes in the church).
+It is thought it was his daughter, Editta, who subsequently paid for the erection of the W. tower c.
 1490 in order to bring her father’s project to a completion.
-However, seventy years after that, Rolf’s great-great grandson, Sir John Wentworth, who had just overseen the raising of Gosfield Hall, commissioned the building here of the large N. chapel in English-bonded brick with vault below, for the future burial of himself and his family, and this so unbalanced the aspect of the church from the east that it was then felt necessary to both heighten and widen the chancel to the south.
+However, seventy years after that, Rolf’s great-great grandson, Sir John Wentworth, who had just overseen the raising of Gosfield Hall, commissioned the building here of the large N. chapel in English-bonded brick, with a vault below, for the future burial of himself and his family, and this so unbalanced the aspect of the church from the east that it was then considered necessary to both heighten the chancel and widen it towards the south.
 Lastly, in the 1730s, the widow of John Knight M.P., later Countess Nugent, paid for a square brick room enclosing a family pew to be constructed against the W. end of the chapel, from which it is approached up six steps.
-This contains a large and very fine monument by the eminent sculptor John Rysbrack (1694 - 1770).
-The work deriving from these four building phases is now best described briefly in turn.
+This contains a large and very fine monument by the eminent sculptor John Michael Rysbrack (1694 - 1770), which is now the church's most important feature.
+The work deriving from these four building phases will now be described in turn.

 Finally a few words must be added on some of the other church furnishings and additions.
 Most of the carpentry is Victorian or later but the backs of the choir benches (and, perhaps, their fronts) appear original (that is, of c.
 1560 - the time of the chancel’s enlargement) and have linenfold panelling below and panels carved with figures above.
-(The photograph at the bottom of the page shows the panelling behind the choir benches on the S. side of the chancel.)
+(The photograph below shows the panelling behind the choir benches on the S. side of the chancel.)
 The gated nave benches east of the S. doorway are thought to date from c.
-1830 and there is “a screen-like frame dividing the western bay of the nave from the rest that may have been associated [presumably only briefly if so] with a timber bell-turret” (Hewett).
+1830 and there is a 'screen-like frame dividing the western bay of the nave from the rest that may have been associated [presumably only briefly if so] with a timber bell-turret' (Church Carpentry, p.
+106).
 The nave E. wall, south of the chancel arch, displays a monument by John Soward (fl.
-1802 - 1838), whose work Gunnis describes as “not very exciting”, commemorating John Sparrow (d.
-1838) (Dictionary of Brtitish Sculptors: 1660 - 1851, pub.
-The Abbey Library, 1951).
+1802 - 1838), whose work Gunnis describes as 'not very exciting', commemorating John Sparrow (d.
+1838) (Dictionary of Brtitish Sculptors: 1660 - 1851, London, The Abbey Library, 1951, p.
+361).
 The S. porch is Victorian.